tonles/libraries-Rome-2021/README.md

 ![](/images/decrease_percentage.png)

 Nevertheless, the percentage of null values remains still high, especially when compared to the percentages relating to the extraction of the author and the publishing house (second and third column, respectively).
+This is due to the presence, in the dataset, of other elements besides books (e.g. movies, CDs, etc.) which do not include the attribute _number of pages_.

+The next step will therefore be to identify the different categories of objects present and extrapolate only the _book_ objects.
+Please refer to the lines 14-15 of the _january_extraction_example.py_ file, where the book tag _LM_ was taken from the metadata included in the dataset.

+Finally, I created a single dataframe for the entire month containing the information relating to the book object and necessary for subsequent analysis
+(please refer to lines 53-63 of the _january_extraction_example.py_ file).

+After adapting the script for each month of the year, I merged the resulting 12 dataframes into a single one for the whole year (please refer to the
+_df_merging.py_ file).
+The dimension of the new dataframe is of 250946 rows and now we can finally start with the exploration of the dataset!

+## Exploring the data

 __To be continued...__